sdorsett/blog/_posts/2015-12-27-using-ovftool-to-export-packer-generated-virtual-machines.md

 ---
 layout: post
-title: Copying our existing CentOS 6.7 template and adding the Puppet agent
+title: Using ovftool to convert Packer generated virtual machines, into Vagrant .box files
 ---

-This is the fifth in a series of posts on [using a Packer pipeline to generate Vagrant .box files](https://sdorsett.github.io/2015/12/22/pipeline-for-creating-packer-box-files/).
+This is the sixth in a series of posts on [using a Packer pipeline to generate Vagrant .box files](https://sdorsett.github.io/2015/12/22/pipeline-for-creating-packer-box-files/).

-In the last post we covered [creating a Packer template for installing CentOS 6.7 with vmtools](https://sdorsett.github.io/2015/12/25/creating-a-packer-template-for-installing-centos-67/).
-In this post we will be basing a new Packer template on the one we created last post and add installing the Puppet Enterprise 3.8.2 agent.
+In the last post we covered [copying our existing CentOS 6.7 template and adding the Puppet agent](https://sdorsett.github.io/2015/12/26/copy-our-existing-template-and-add-the-puppet-agent/) in order to generate a new Packer template.
+In this post we will be showing how to use ovftool to convert Packer generated virtual machines into Vagrant .box files.

-This is an older version of the Puppet Enterprise agent, but it will let us create a Vagrant .box file that can be used for testing Puppet 3.x code.

 Let's get started...